All Episodes

 These were not direct payments.

-Sure, those grandchildren were working very hard for that money for you know company for countries like China, Russia, Kazakhstan, Ukraine, et cetera.
+Sure, those grandchildren were working very hard for that money for countries like China, Russia, Kazakhstan, Ukraine, etc.

 Anyway, but these are very specific allegations made by a confidential human source who has worked with the FBI for years.

-And as we as far as we know, the DOJ has not done a thing to pursue a case uh against Joe Biden.
+And as far as we know, the DOJ has not done a thing to pursue a case against Joe Biden.

-Or the implication that, you know, Hunter whining on his own laptop that half of his income goes to Pops, uh, or whining that he has to pay for Pops' home repairs with the money that he makes, basically making money off his Papa's name.
+Or the implication that, you know, Hunter whining on his own laptop that half of his income goes to Pops or whining that he has to pay for Pops' home repairs with the money that he makes, basically making money off his Papa's name.

-Joining us now is Peter Schweitzer and Eric Eggers, both with the government accountability institute.
+Joining us now is Peter Schweitzer and Eric Agers, both with the Government Accountability Institute.

 Welcome both of you to the program.